Citizenship-based taxation impacts all U.S.-connected people, including citizens, green card holders, and others with U.S. ties.

 Investment Strategies Are Essential for Minimizing Tax Liability

 In some cases, U.S. expats can benefit from tax-efficient accounts such as certain retirement plans that receive favorable treatment in both the U.S. and their country of residence.
-In others, certain accounts may prove to be highly tax inefficient, warranting an urgent consultation with a cross-border financial planner.
+In others, certain accounts, such as Roth IRAs, may prove to be highly tax inefficient in many countries, warranting an urgent consultation with a cross-border financial planner.

 Investing in a cross-border financial advisor can help you avoid falling into common financial planning pitfalls.
 For example, high-earning expats often need to be mindful of the Net Investment Income Tax (NIIT), which imposes a 3.8% tax on investment income at a certain investment income threshold.